The Veritas Beamline

 The Endstation and Sample Environments

 We can operate in all three sample environments, Solid, Liquid and Gas.
-And, based on the sample environments we modify our endstation from very subtle to radical.
+Based on the sample environment, we modify the endstation.
+Changes range from very subtle to more extensive.

 Endstation for Solid and gas samples